Data Proves That Cloud-Based Collaboration Brings Groundbreaking Results

 - Hilson Moran’s IT department used the subscription to Studio Prime to set administrational controls and grant or restrict user access to Sessions in Revu

-- In just 18 months, Revu is now standard project software for Hilson Moran
+- In just 18 months, Revu has become the standard project software for Hilson Moran

 The Revu Phase

-When Hilson Moran first rolled out Revu, the firm went from 10 licenses to an enterprise-wide set of 229 licenses within a calendar year.
+When Hilson Moran first rolled out Revu, the firm went from 10 Licenses to an enterprise-wide set of 229 Licenses within one calendar year.
 After seeing huge success using Revu in a peer review exercise, the company set up a test lab of innovators within the business to better grasp what could be done with the new software.
-Engineers quickly gravitated toward Revu’s sophisticated PDF markup technology, drawing review, batch overlay, and even custom tool sets, which “the lab” designed exclusively for use by Hilson Moran.
+Engineers quickly gravitated toward Revu’s sophisticated PDF mark-up technology, drawing review, batch overlay and even custom tool sets, which “the lab” designed exclusively for use by Hilson Moran.
 Paper use also greatly declined, saving the firm money in the form of lower printing and shipping costs for drawing approvals.
 “We found real benefits, and I did some measuring looking at just paper use,” says Ugarow.
-“As a company we do measure how much paper we use across the business.
+“As a company, we do measure how much paper we use across the business.
 We've done that for the last three or four years now, and it’s a fact that we are using less paper.
 Reducing that constantly about 30% over three to four years.”
 Although these business-critical savings and changes began only 18 months ago, they’ve opened the door for even greater collaboration with Hilson Moran and Bluebeam products.